A Simple Roof Vent Calculation

 What is a Whirlybird?

+A whirlybird, or a turbine vent, is a roof ventilation system that uses wind to cool our houses by removing accumulated heat in the roof space.
 There are two kinds of whirlybirds, one driven by electricity, and one driven by the wind.
 The more popular one is the wind-driven whirlybird.
 It operates when the wind hits the turbine fins and causes the vent to rotate.
 It can also be driven by the expanding air in the roof space due to rising temperatures.
 This rotation creates a vacuum that sucks out air from the roof space.

 Most whirlybirds are made of galvanized steel or aluminum.
 It has a fluted head that is set on top of ball bearings that makes the vent to spin.
 Outwardly, the whirlybird looks like a turbine and this is the reason why it is called a turbine vent.